 The benefits of reliable APIs

 Reliable APIs bring benefits to providers and their clients.
-For providers, reliable internal APIs with an API gateway for microservices are often essential to smooth operations.
+For providers, reliable internal APIs with a microservices API gateway are often essential to smooth operations.
 In contrast, external API reliability supports a strong reputation, client growth and a better bottom line.

 For clients using the API, reliability means peace of mind, as they can rely on the API quality to support the high availability and reliability of their services.
 This is important irrespective of which API management architectural and deployment pattern the client may use – API reliability is fundamental to all such considerations.